OpenNebula/docs/source/deployment/references/log_debug.rst

 Logging & Debugging
 ====================

 OpenNebula provides logs for many resources.
-It supports three logging systems: file based logging systems, syslog logging and logging to standard error stream.
+It supports three logging systems: file based logging systems, syslog logging and logging to the standard error stream.

 In the case of file based logging, OpenNebula keeps separate log files for each active component, all of them stored in ``/var/log/one``.
 To help users and administrators find and solve problems, they can also access some of the error messages from the :ref:`CLI <cli>` or the :ref:`Sunstone GUI <sunstone>`.

-With syslog or standard error the logging strategy is almost identical, except that the logging message change slightly their format following syslog logging conventions, and resource information.
+With syslog or standard error, the logging strategy is almost identical, except that the logging messages slightly change their format following syslog logging conventions and resource information.

 .. _log_debug_configure_the_logging_system: